 Hypersonic Reentry Systems

 In addition to 3+ years of independent undergraduate research work on a proposed hypersonic reentry optical imaging system, I took a fascinating Reentry Aerodynamics course at Cal Poly with Dr. Nandeesh Hiremath.
+I was the second author on a published paper that proposed and outlined novel high-altitude platforms for hypersonic reentry physics studies.

 Course taken: AERO 407 (Reentry Aerodynamics)